Norwegian diaspora: Sweden

 Norwegians of Sweden include people who are registered in Sweden and who originate in Norway.
 According to Statistics Sweden, in 2018 in Sweden there were a total of approximately 41,700 people born in Norway.
 In 2019, there were a total of 111,734 people living in Sweden who were either born in Norway themselves or had at least one parent who was.
 The population in Sweden is 45,250 of which 41,747 were born in Norway and 3,503 were born in Sweden but with both parents born in Norway.
 There are 5 municipalities with the largest number of people born in Norway.
 There have been Norwegians in Sweden for centuries, and the Norwegian-Swedish state border has historically been crossed in connection with marriages and work migrations.
 During World War II, about 60,000 Norwegians sought refuge in Sweden, many of them young men who then sought refuge in Britain to take part in the Norwegian resistance movement against Germany's occupation of Norway.
-Swedish citizens of Norwegian descent live in Bohuslän, Idre, Särna, Jämtland, Härjedalen, Värmland, Västergötland, Dalsland, Brömsebro, Värmland, and other provinces that border Norway.
+Swedish citizens of Norwegian descent live in Bohuslän, Dalarna, Jämtland, Härjedalen, Värmland, Västergötland, Dalsland, and other provinces that border Norway.